unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 * The device is failing or has failed - the server refuses to boot, files are disappearing from the USB device, or the device repeatedly goes into read-only mode.
 * The device has been lost or stolen - you have misplaced your USB flash device, or it has been stolen.
-* The device is too slow or does not have enough storage - while 2 GB should be more than enough space, it is possible that your device fills up with data, or becomes increasingly slow to access.
+* The device is too slow or does not have enough storage - as data is added to the device there may not be enough free space left for easy OS updates.
 * The device is physically too large - you want to replace the USB flash device with a smaller, more compact unit to fit a constrained space.

 ### What kind of USB device do I need?